godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-beta-3.md

 **.NET build** (marked as `mono`) includes support for C#, as well as GDScript and GDExtension.
 - .NET build requires [.NET SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or [7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed in a standard location.
+  - [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) should also be supported, but keep in mind this version of the .NET SDK is still in preview.
+Give it a try and let us know if you find any bugs.
 - To export to Android, .NET 7.0 or later is required.
 To export to iOS, .NET 8.0 is required.
 Make sure to set the target framework in the `.csproj` file.

 <div class="card card-warning">